Sentimental Journey Through the 1940s

 McCoy developed a special brand of Dixieland influenced big band music and originated the concept of “battle of the bands,” with two orchestras facing off on stage.
 McCoy toured the country with his orchestra until 1942, when he and all his musicians joined the Navy as a unit where they entertained the troops.
 After the war, McCoy reorganized his big band, touring until 1955.
 After a brief retirement, McCoy organized a seven-piece Dixieland band and resumed touring through the 1980s.

-Hear Clyde McCoy’s recently discovered original musical arrangements for the first time in six decades as Joseph Rubin and his 15-piece Orchestra perform all your favorite song hits from the fabulous forties: Stompin’ At The Savoy, When You’re Smiling, Stardust, Opus No. 1, Sentimental Journey, and of course Sugar Blues.
+Hear Clyde McCoy’s recently discovered original musical arrangements for the first time in six decades as Joseph Rubin and his 16-piece Orchestra featuring vocalist Heidi Swinford perform all your favorite song hits from the fabulous forties: Stompin’ At The Savoy, When You’re Smiling, Stardust, Opus No. 1, Sentimental Journey, and of course Sugar Blues.
 Don’t miss this exciting concert celebrating the centennial of Clyde McCoy’s first band!